ricsanfre/pi-cluster/docs/_docs/service-mesh.md

 ### Prometheus Stack

-#### Error installing Prometheus Operator with namespace implicit annotation
+To mesh with linkerd all Prometheus-stack services, implicit annotation at namespace level can be used before deploying kube-prometheys-stack chart.

 When deploying `kube-prometheus-stack` helm using an annotated namespace (`linkerd.io/inject: enabled`), causes the Prometheus Operartor to hung.